Living in Calgary vs. Edmonton: How to Choose the Best Alberta City For You

 Best Suburbs in Each City for Short Downtown Commutes

 Some of the closest suburbs in Edmonton are Devon, Spruce Grove, Stony Plain, Fort Saskatchewan, and Sherwood Park.
 These suburbs have great neighbourhoods and plenty of in-town entertainment if you don't want to go to Edmonton during the weekend.
-These communities are also just a short drive away from the city, usually between 15 and 35 minutes during regular traffic.
+These communities are also just a short drive from the city, usually between 15 and 35 minutes during regular traffic.

 Getting around a new city can be challenging, particularly if you are driving on unfamiliar roads or relying on a mode of public transit that you haven't used before.
 Thankfully, both Edmonton and Calgary are commuter-friendly and designed to help reduce traffic times and get you to where you need to go quickly.